 - Have sufficient bedroom space.

 - Have an operating telephone.

 - Provide a safe, secure and nurturing environment.

 - Ensure that their child is supervised appropriately for their age and development.

 - Treat the foster child as one of their own children.

-- Be responsible for transporting children to necessary appointments, such as medical and dental.
+- Are responsible for transporting the child to necessary appointments, such as medical, dental and case management services.